-J.3.1.1 The road system within the Municipality is composed of a hierarchy of Provincial highways, municipal public roads that are maintained year round, municipal public roads that are maintained seasonally and private roads (Crown access/unassumed roads).
+- J.3.1.1 The road system within the Municipality is composed of a hierarchy of Provincial highways, municipal public roads that are maintained year round, municipal public roads that are maintained seasonally and private roads (Crown access/unassumed roads).
 In addition, there are numerous Lake Access Points, Recreational Trails, and Canoe Routes (including portages and campsites).
 Each type of road, lake access point, trail and canoe route varies in its function, the type and volume of traffic it handles and the speed of traffic it can accommodate.
 As a result, designs and standards also vary.
 The transportation network provides a basis for the local economy by allowing the safe and efficient movement of people and goods from one place to another.
-In addition, it provides access to individual properties and allows for sightseeing.
+In addition, it provides access to individual properties and allows for sightseeing. - J.3.1.2 Major goods movement facilities and corridors, such as Provincial highways and railways, shall be protected for the long term.
+New development proposed in the vicinity of existing or planned corridors should be compatible with, and supportive of, the long-term purposes of the corridor and should be designed to avoid, mitigate or minimize negative impacts on and from the corridor and transportation facilities.

-- J.3.1.2 Major goods movement facilities and corridors, such as <a href="provincial Provincial Provi - J.3.1.3 The transportation network and hierarchy is generally illustrated on Schedule C to this Plan.
+J.3.1.3 The transportation network and hierarchy is generally illustrated on Schedule C to this Plan.
 The Municipality will continue to encourage and develop a safe and efficient road network, which has regard for natural and cultural heritage resources, environmentally sensitive area and the character of the Neighbourhood and the Municipality.